 Movement on the page (moving banners, animation, Flash) should be avoided.
 Moving banners tend to freeze screen readers.
 Animation or Flash features can work if they are built accessibly, and do not move fast - for example: the pictures on the ca.gov webpage.
 If used, be sure there is a way for the user to stop, pause, or automatically stop after the second or third loop.

 Contact:

 Department of Rehabilitation Voice: (916) 558-5755

 Disability Access Services TTY: (916) 558-5758

-721 Capitol Mall, Sacramento, CA 95814 Direct: (916) 558-5760
+721 Capitol Mall, Sacramento, CA 95814

-Vienalyn Tankiamco vienalyn.tankiamco@dor.ca.gov